SamuelGillieron/custom-autocomplete/README.md

 Build a search input field with a typeahead dropdown showing suggestions for names of cocktails.
 As soon as the user starts to type, suggestions start to appear in a dropdown.

-The challenge is comprised of the following components:
+The challenge is composed of the following components:
 - Input field: Where the user searches for a cocktails
 - Result list: Suggestions for cocktails based on user input
 - Suggestion: A single cocktail suggestion in the result list